lucasperezecon/lucasperezecon.github.io/_pages/talks.md

 ---
-layout: page  # or "archive" if that looks better
+layout: page  # or "archive" if you prefer that styling
 title: "Talks and Presentations"
 permalink: /talks/
 author_profile: true